Latent Causal Socioeconomic Health Index: Introduction

-In addition to the quantification of the latent health of countries, the incorporation of causal modeling into our framework enables further insight into the effect of a policy variable on the health of a country.
-Propensity score adjustment for reducing confounding bias in observational studies has been used widely in the literature since the seminal paper by \Mycite{rosenbaum1983}.
+To this end, we consider propensity score adjustment for reducing confounding bias in observational studies.
+This technique has been used widely in the literature since the seminal paper by \Mycite{rosenbaum1983}.
 Subsequently, there have been ample discussions [\Mycite{an2010}; \Mycite{mccandless2010}; \Mycite{kaplan2012}; \Mycite{zigler2013}] on modeling the uncertainty associated with the inference of the propensity score, as reflected by \Mycite{mccandless2009} who model the uncertainty under a Bayesian framework to evaluate the impact of statin therapy on mortality of myocardial infarction patients.
-We extend this idea to using the generalized propensity score framework for continuous treatment to estimate a dose-response function [\Mycite{Hirano2004}; \Mycite{imai2004}].
-We evaluate the impact of varied doses of a `policy treatment' variable (in our case, mandatory maternity leave (MML) days and domestic general government health expenditure (GGHE) per capita) on a country's health.
+We extend this idea of using the generalized propensity score framework for continuous treatment to estimate a dose-response function [\Mycite{Hirano2004}; \Mycite{imai2004}].
+We evaluate the impact of varied doses of a `policy treatment' variable (for illustration purposes, mandatory maternity leave (MML) days and domestic general government health expenditure (GGHE) per capita, respectively) on a country's health.
 Including this notion of `policy treatment' in our model allows a model-based assessment of the effect of a policy variable on the (latent) health of a country, in the context of counterfactuals.